How I Built This Website

 The stack

 For hosting I’m using Cloudflare Pages.
-The CI/CD is dead simple: push to main and Cloudflare builds and deploys automatically.
-No pipelines to maintain, no servers to babysit.
-For someone who does DevOps during the day, it’s nice to not have to think about infrastructure for once.
+The CI/CD is just: push to main and Cloudflare builds.
+Why?
+Mostly because theres no servers to babysit.
+For someone who does that for a living during the day, it’s nice to just keep it simple stupid.

 AI did most of the heavy lifting